• Home

 Riders Breaking the Rules

-If you run across some bad behavior on the trail you can text our lead ambassador at 651-470-3904 and he will contact the Local Sheriff or DNR Officer.
+If you run across some bad behavior on the trail, you can text our lead ambassador at (715) 497-2691, and he will contact the Local Sheriff or DNR Officer.

-• Your ATV/UTV must registered or licensed and must be equipped with a U.S. Forest Service tested and approved spark arrestor.
+4. Your ATV/UTV must be equipped with a U.S. Forest Service tested, and approved spark arrestor.
 This arrestor shall be properly maintained and in effective working order.

-• It is illegal to operate your ATV/UTV at speeds greater than posted speeds on any route; or exceed speeds designated in State Statutes 23.33(3) and 350.10(1) when near dwellings or pedestrians.
+5. You may NOT ride your ATV/UTV greater than posted speeds on any route; or exceed speeds designated in State Statutes 23.33(3) when near dwellings or pedestrians. http://docs.legis.wisconsin.gov/statutes/statutes/23/33

-• It is illegal to operate your ATV/UTV at speeds greater than 30 miles per hour (MPH) on any ATV trail.
+6. You may NOT ride your ATV/UTV at speeds greater than 30 MPH on any trail.

 Find out more